gem5/website/_pages/documentation/contributing_beginners_guide.md

 development community understand which parts of the project are presently being worked on.

-**If, for whatever reason, you stop working on a task, please unassigned yourself from the task and change the task's status back to `Todo`.**
+**If, for whatever reason, you stop working on a task, please unassigne yourself from the task and change the task's status back to `Todo`.**

 ## Obtaining the git repo